 - The IECA website – Resources tab, Human Resources tab and Council Training Materials

 - Your Regional Director

-- Contact Terry Maloy, IECA Executive Director, 641-226-1541.
-He will ask some general questions to help determine if Whitfield & Eddy is the best resource to help you.
-He will also monitor monthly usage of the consultation service so as not to exceed the 15 hours retained in a quarter.
-Note: Terry will only ask general questions so as not to endanger attorney/client privilege.
+- An extension council member should contact Jennifer Vit, IECA Executive Director.
+She will ask some general questions to help determine if Whitfield & Eddy is the best resource to help you.
+She will also monitor county usage of the consultation service so as not to exceed one hour per half year.
+Note: Jennifer will only ask general questions so as not to endanger attorney/client privilege.
 All information will be kept confidential.